hds-sandbox/bulk_RNAseq_course/develop/08a_FA_genomic_annotation.md

+---
+title: Genomic annotations
+summary: In this lesson we explain how create annotate your genes with metadata from databases
+date: 2023-01-17
+---

+# Genomic annotations

+!!! note "Section Overview"

-Approximate time: 30 minutes
+    &#128368; **Time Estimation:** 30 minutes

-## Learning Objectives
+    &#128172; **Learning Objectives:**

--   Discuss the available genomic annotation databases and the different types if information stored
+    1. Discuss the available genomic annotation databases and the different types of information stored
--   Compare and contrast the tools available for accessing genomic annotation databases
+    2. Compare and contrast the tools available for accessing genomic annotation databases
--   Apply various R packages for retrieval of genomic annotations
+    3. Apply various R packages for retrieval of genomic annotations

-## Genomic annotations

 The analysis of next-generation sequencing results requires associating genes, transcripts, proteins, etc. with functional or regulatory